api3dao/old-api3-docs/docs/airnode/next/grp-developers/requesters-sponsors.md

 |requesters|Remember which sponsorAddress you used for each Airnode when you derive its sponsor wallet.
 Also write down which sponsor you used to sponsor any requesters.|
 |sponsor wallets|Remember the sponsorAddress of sponsor wallets for each Airnode.
 For each Airnode you have derived a sponsor wallet, the Airnode keeps the private key and returns you the public address which you use to fund the sponsor wallet.|

-You can acquire the public address of a sponsor wallet later, if you loose it, by running the command `derive-sponsor-wallet` again.
+You can acquire the public address of a sponsor wallet later, if you loose it, by running the command `derive-sponsor-wallet-address` again.
 Since the sponsor wallet was already created for the sponsorAddress/airnodeAddress pair, the command will only return the public address for the wallet.
 However you must use the same sponsorAddress used when the wallet was first creates or a new sponsor wallet will be created.